How Courts Oversee Ballot Initiatives

 In 1992, Coloradans amended their constitution to prohibit local governments from enacting antidiscrimination protections for LGBTQ+ residents.
 The U.S. Supreme Court struck this amendment down, holding that the Equal Protection Clause prohibited states from singling out groups for disparate treatment based on sheer animus.

-In several states, voters have approved initiatives to regulate gun purchases and ownership.
+In several states, in response to mass-shooting tragedies, voters have approved initiatives to regulate gun purchases and ownership.
 These have been challenged under the Second Amendment.
 When passed as statutory initiatives, they have also been challenged under state constitutional analogues of the Second Amendment.
-In Oregon, an initiative requiring registration and banning large-capacity magazines is currently enjoined by a state judge under the Oregon Constitution, whereas a federal judge had ruled it constitutional under the U.S. Constitution.
-A similar initiative in California was upheld in a lower federal court in a decision that was recently vacated and remanded by the U.S. Supreme Court.
+In Oregon, a 2022 initiative requiring registration and banning large-capacity magazines was enjoined by a state judge under the Oregon Constitution; an appellate court reversed last year, and the case is up before the state supreme court.
+Meanwhile, in a federal suit, the judge ruled it constitutional under the U.S. Constitution.
+A similar initiative in California, approved in 2016, has bounced around the federal courts for a decade, with conflicting decisions at each level; it was most recently upheld by the court of appeals, but the plaintiffs are again seeking review by the U.S. Supreme Court.

-Campaign finance has been another locus of contest, as voters try to reduce the influence private campaign donations have on elections.
+Campaign finance has been another locus of contest, as voters try to reduce the influence private campaign donations have on elections despite the U.S. Supreme Court’s protective attitude toward these donations.
 These initiatives have been challenged based on the theory that donations are a protected form of speech or association.
 These challenges have met mixed results, with disclosure requirements faring better than prohibitions.
-While the U.S. Supreme Court invalidated a state initiative to create a voluntary public funding system, an Arizona court recently upheld a statutory initiative requiring donor disclosure of “the original source of all major contributions used to pay . . . for campaign media spending.”
-A case is pending in Alaska challenging disclosure rules, including disclaimer requirements for ads and required reporting around contributions from certain third-party groups.
+While the U.S. Supreme Court invalidated a state initiative to create a voluntary public funding system, an Arizona voter-approved initiative requiring donor disclosure of “the original source of all major contributions used to pay . . . for campaign media spending” has so far withstood legal challenge and been allowed to take effect, though litigation is still ongoing.
 Free speech and association claims have also been raised in challenges to reform initiatives, such as those that would require open primaries and ranked-choice voting.
 The Alaska Supreme Court recently rejected one such challenge.

 Sometimes, initiative opponents claim that a particular initiative upsets the balance of authority between the federal government and the states.
 Because Congress has the authority to regulate interstate commerce, courts limit the role states can play in doing so.
 This limitation on states is called the “dormant” Commerce Clause because it is not directly stated in the Constitution but rather implied by the Constitution’s grant of authority to Congress.
 In Jones v.
 Gale, for example, the Eighth Circuit invalidated a Nebraska ballot initiative barring most corporations and other non-family-owned partnerships from buying interest in land in Nebraska used for farming or ranching, finding that the initiative discriminated against out-of-state conduct in violation of the interstate commerce clause.
 At the same time, courts have upheld ballot measures that burden out-of-state conduct in a nondiscriminatory way.
 For example, a fractured U.S. Supreme Court rejected a challenge brought by meat producers against a California animal welfare initiative that set standards for meat sold in the state (most of which was produced out of state).